-His first pay records indicate that it was on March 23 of 1916 that the Canadian Army began to remunerate Private McIsaac for his services and that on that date he was taken on strength by the 185th Battalion (Cape Breton Highlanders).
-It had apparently been, however, on the day before, also at Glace Bay, that he had presented himself for a medical examination, a procedure which had found him...fit for the Canadian Over Seas Expeditionary Force.
-This had been followed on the same March 22 by his attestation.
+His first pay records indicate that it was on March 9 of 1916 that the Canadian Army began to remunerate Private McIsaac for his services and that it was also on that date he was taken on strength by the 185th Battalion (Cape Breton Highlanders).
+It was on the following day that he attested, then on the next again, March 11, that he underwent a medical examination, a procedure which was to pronounce him as...fit for the Canadian Over Seas Expeditionary Force.